-Instead of sending someone from the capital Addis Ababa, we travel to the areas where we will collect data and recruit our field staff there.
+That’s why instead of sending someone from the capital Addis Ababa, we travel to the areas where we will collect data and recruit our field staff from there.
 For example, we recently carried out enumerator recruitment in the areas of Tigray, Afar and Sidama.

 2. Put in the groundwork

-We carry out research all over Ethiopia, even in some of the most rural areas where information about conditions on the ground are limited.
-In these cases, we work with woreda (district) officials to request detailed information about each kebele (neighborhood) we plan to visit, such as what transport is available, what the security conditions are like, and the distances of the kebeles from the woreda center.
+We carry out research all over Ethiopia, including in some of the most rural areas where information about conditions on the ground is limited.
+In these cases, we work with woreda (district) officials to request detailed information about each kebele (neighborhood) we plan to visit.
+They can inform us about things like what transport is available, what the security conditions are like, and the distances of the kebeles from the woreda center.

-We learn what the market day is for each kebele, and plan around things like religious days and festivals, because we want to minimize disruption and make sure people will be at home when we travel to their house.
+We also learn what the market day is for each kebele, and plan around things like religious days and festivals.
+We do this so we can minimize disruption and make sure people will be at home when we travel to their house.